Louise Harnby | Crime Fiction and Thriller Editor

 Have I ever over-marked?
 Have I intervened when I should have left well enough alone?
 Alas, yes.
 And I wasn't an inexperienced proofreader when it happened.
 I’ve elected to share my tale of shame in the hope that any over-enthusiastic proofreaders reading this will be able to learn from the mistake I made!

-A few years ago I proofread an academic book for a regular publisher client.
-The book was copy-edited by an editor with whom I’d worked on several occasions.
+Some years ago, I proofread an academic book for a regular publisher client.
+The book had been copyedited by an editor with whom I’d worked on several occasions.
 She always does a super job.
 And, really, that should have been the only alarm bell I needed.
 The page proofs arrived and I noticed that the book was littered with whiches – rather than thats – being used for restrictive relative clauses.

 A note: A colleague who reviewed this article argued persuasively that the embarrassment shouldn't have been mine alone – in this situation I wasn't given a comprehensive style sheet detailing the decisions made.